UKForeignOffice/notarial-api/worker/README.md

 This allows all stages to be retried individually.
 If errors are thrown, or there are erroneous responses (4xx or 5xx errors), these will be stored in the database, in the output column.

+A simplified diagram of this flow can be found in [simplified_flow.svg](./docs/assets/simplified_flow.svg).

 - `NOTIFY_PROCESS` is handled by [notifyProcessHandler](queues/notify/workers/notifyProcessHandler.ts)
 - `NOTIFY_SEND` is handled by [notifySendHandler](queues/notify/workers/notifySendHandler.ts)
 - `SES_PROCESS` is handled by [sesProcessHandler](queues/ses/workers/sesProcessHandler.ts)